Use your MP3 player to train your swimming cadence

 <_io.BufferedRandom name='first.mp3'>

-Then we need the announcement:
+Next, we need to implement the function that generates the announcement:

 from gtts import gTTS